darwinia-network/shadow/README.md

 ## Config

-`dargo` use the same config file with `darwinia.js`, if you don't know what `darwinia.js` is, run the scripts below before you start
+`dargo` use the same config file with `darwinia.js`, if you don't know what `darwinia.js` is, please run the scripts below before you start your dargo trip

 ```
 mkdir ~/.darwinia